Navigation - Utility Header

 5-10 March 2024

 In June 2023, an amazing group of participants from the Triangle and as far as Virginia, Illinois, Minnesota, and Japan, ages 30 to 72, made this trip.
-The power of our six days together leads us to repeat the opportunity for a new group.
-Registration is open (and we can probably add a small number almost right up to our departure date)!
+The power of our six days together led us to repeat the opportunity for a new group.

 This six-day/five-night experience is for individuals within and beyond the CFS community, including educators in schools and colleges as well as Friends meeting members and other curious adults.